The Frank R. Lautenberg Chemical Safety for the 21st Century Act Implementation Activities

 - Proposed a rule to require reporting from persons who manufacture (including import) mercury or mercury-added products, or otherwise intentionally use mercury in a manufacturing process.
 The proposed rule, when finalized, would support future, triennial publications of the mercury inventory.

-- Published an annual report on risk evaluations that identifies the chemicals that will undergo risk evaluation this year, their status and schedule, and the resources necessary to complete these activities.
+- Publish annual reports on risk evaluations that identify the chemicals that will undergo risk evaluation in the coming year, their status and schedule, and the resources necessary to complete these activities.

-- Negotiated Rulemaking on Chemical Data Reporting Requirements for Inorganic Byproducts – EPA has established a Negotiated Rulemaking Committee under section 8(a)(6) of TSCA to develop a proposed rule for limiting chemical data reporting requirements for manufacturers of any inorganic byproducts, when such byproducts are subsequently recycled, reused, or reprocessed.
+- Established a Negotiated Rulemaking Committee under section 8(a)(6) of TSCA to develop a proposed rule for limiting chemical data reporting requirements for manufacturers of any inorganic byproducts, when such byproducts are subsequently recycled, reused, or reprocessed.
 In October 2017, the Committee determined that it was not able to reach consensus on regulatory approaches and concluded its negotiations.Learn more about the Negotiated Rulemaking Committee.

 - Standards for Small Manufacturers and Processors for Reporting and Recordkeeping